 Mark Krebs, a DUTG participant and employee of investor-owned Spire Energy, describes a tense relationship with a political appointee in DOE’s Office of Energy Efficiency & Renewable Energy.

 He goes on to attack Former Secretary of Energy Rick Perry

 APGA staff tried to delete the thread, but it was saved in participants’ inboxes.

 APGA advocates for unhealthy and inefficient gas furnaces

 APGA’s policy director, Daniel Lapato wrote in 2018 that he believes “separate product classes is one of the most important things we need to accomplish over the next 2 years.”
 Lapato is advocating for the Department of Energy (DOE) to write rules that would regulate condensing and non-condensing furnaces as separate product classes, which would protect the latter from being banned from marketplaces for its inefficient performance.
 Energy efficiency advocates decry this strategy as an effort to protect furnaces with poor efficiency ratings.
-Those furnaces harm indoor air quality because they vent combusted gas indoors without any external ventilation.

 In response to the threat of electrification, APGA’s Direct Use Task Force (DUTG) hired Porter Novelli in September 2017 to develop a campaign to promote the direct use of natural gas.
 In late 2018, the name of the project, Gas Genius, emerged and APGA posted a style guide on its website.
 The campaign takes aim at prospective millennial homebuyers who might be choosing between gas or electric appliances.
 Porter Novelli calls the campaign “refreshing, sassy and right on target with this target audience.”
 The total expense of the project exceeds a half million dollars.